cpiber/audible-activator/README.md

 Python 2 (or Python >= 3.6) is required along with Selenium, Requests, ChromeDriver, and Google Chrome.

+Use `pip install -r requirements.txt` to install all dependencies, or install manually:

 ```
 pip install --user requests  # use "easy_install" if pip is missing